Network Packet Forensic using Wireshark

 Ethernet Header (Data Link)

-Data link layer holds 6 bytes of Mac address of sender’s system and receiver’s system with 2 bytes of Ether type is used to indicate which protocol is encapsulated i.e. IPv4/IPv6 or ARP.
+The data link layer holds 6 bytes of the sender’s system and receiver’s system Mac address, and 2 bytes of Ether type indicate which protocol is encapsulated, i.e., IPv4/IPv6 or ARP.

 In Wireshark Ethernet II layer represent the information transmitted over the data link layer.
 From given below image you can observe that highlighted lower part of Wireshark is showing information in Hexadecimal format where the first row holds information of Ethernet headers details.